Most Expensive Domain Names Ever Sold – Million Dollar Domain Names

 G&J Holdings LLC, is a privately held company in Sherwood, AR and is a Single Location business.
 Categorized under Non-Bank Holding Companies.

 G&J Holdings LLC purchased Candy.com in 2009 for $3 million, G&J has signed on distributors in California and Virginia.
-Now, Candy.com is an online store selling big selection of candies, from over 500 different manufacturers.
+Now, Candy.com is an online store selling a big selection of candies, from over 500 different manufacturers.

 This online store provides more than 5,000 daily and seasonal candy items.
 Their inventory changes daily and includes a huge variety of natural and organic products.